Arcdeamonofire/Project-1/README.md

 Project 1 of WDI-Remote: Backgammon in Browser Game

 ##Languages used:
-HTML, CSS, Vanilla Javascript, JQuery
+HTML, CSS, Vanilla Javascript, jQuery

 ##Synopsis